etonedemid/reNut/README.md

 <br>
 the Rexglue SDK discord for helping with any info they have
 <br>
-SolarCookies for midasm hooks and future use of CRT functions
+SolarCookies for midasm hooks and future use of CRT functions and the reNut Launcher
 <br>
 ValcomDrifty for the renut logo
 <br>